miketahani/utilities/worker-obj-stream/README.md

 # worker-obj-stream

 Stream a local OBJ file to a frontend.
+Replace OBJ file in `example.html` with your own.

 ### TODO

-- Example usage
-- Tiling
+- Tiling in the worker